 |AC5300 / AC5400||Tri-band||5,334Mbps||2,167Mbps x 2 bands||1,000Mbps||Netgear X8 R8500|

 In wired networking, a connection is established the moment you plug the ends of a network cable into the two respective devices.
 In wireless networking, it's more complicated than that.

-Since the Wi-Fi signal, broadcast by the access point, is literally in the air, anybody with a Wi-Fi client can connect to it, and that might pose a serious security risk.
-To prevent this from happening and only let approved clients connect, the Wi-Fi network needs to be password-protected (or in more serious terms: encrypted).
-Currently, there are a few methods used to protect a Wi-Fi network (called "authentication methods"): WEP, WPA, and WPA 2, with WPA 2 being the most secure, while WEP is becoming obsolete.
-WPA 2 (as well as WPA) offers two ways to encrypt the signal, which are Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
-The former is for compatibility (allowing legacy clients to connect); the latter allows for faster connection speeds and is more secure but only works with newer clients.
+Since the Wi-Fi signal broadcast by the access point is literally sent through the air, anybody with a Wi-Fi client can connect to it, and that might pose a serious security risk.
+To make it so that only approved clients can connect, the Wi-Fi network needs to be password-protected (or in more serious terms, encrypted).
+Currently, there are a few methods used to protect a Wi-Fi network, called "authentication methods": WEP, WPA and WPA2, with WPA2 being the most secure while WEP is becoming obsolete.
+WPA2 (as well as WPA) offers two ways to encrypt the signal, which are Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
+The former is for compatibility, allowing legacy clients to connect; the latter allows for faster connection speeds and is more secure but works only with newer clients.
 From the side of the access point or router, the owner can set the password (or encryption key) that clients can use to connect to the Wi-Fi network.

 If the above paragraph seems complicated, that's because Wi-Fi encryption is very complicated.
 To help make life easier, the Wi-Fi Alliance offers an easier method called Wi-Fi Protected Setup.

-4. Power line networking:
+4. Power line networking